Intelligence and Terrorism Information Center

-The Intelligence and Terrorism Information Center (ITIC), also known as Meir Amit Intelligence and Terrorism Information Center in honor of Meir Amit, is an Israel-based research group.
+The Intelligence and Terrorism Information Center (ITIC), also known as the Meir Amit Intelligence and Terrorism Information Center in honor of Meir Amit, is an Israel-based research group.
 ITIC has close ties to the Israel Defense Forces.
 Its reports on the Israeli–Palestinian conflict and Israeli-Lebanese conflict have received media attention.

 Organization

-The Intelligence and Terrorism Information Center was founded in 2001 as part of the Center for Special Studies, when the Israeli Defense Forces wanted to analyze and publicize hundreds of Palestinian documents captured during Operation Defensive Shield.
+The Intelligence and Terrorism Information Center was founded in 2001 as part of the Center for Special Studies, when the Israel Defense Forces wanted to analyze and publicize hundreds of Palestinian documents captured during Operation Defensive Shield.
 According to the Jerusalem Post, some of the documents directly implicated Yasser Arafat in terrorism.

 ITIC's head, retired Israel Defense Forces Reuven Erlich, cited ITIC's advantage as its workforce with experience in the Israeli intelligence community, including counterterrorism experts.

 The organization has had close ties with Israel's defense establishment and maintained an office at the Israeli Defense Ministry as of 2006.
 As of 2006, ITIC received some funding from the Israeli government, and in 2009 was receiving support from the American Jewish Congress.
 The institute's reports are mostly derived from open sources, but it is also well-networked with the Israeli intelligence community.
 The head of ITIC, IDF colonel Reuven Ehrlich, denied in 2018 that ITIC was a "public relations shop" for the Israeli military, but acknowledged that their reports "often happen to turn out to be very good material for public relations for Israel".

 Several former members of the Israeli intelligence community (Mossad, Military Intelligence, the Shin Bet, and Nativ) have criticized the "symbiotic" relationship between the center and Israeli military intelligence and the center's establishment, arguing that the connection of military intelligence with a propaganda body would be detrimental to "objective" and "ideologically unbiased" analysis.